Buffalo–Niagara Falls metropolitan area

-The Buffalo–Niagara Falls Metropolitan Statistical Area is a metropolitan area, designated by the United States Census Bureau, encompassing two counties — Erie and Niagara in Western New York.
-It has a population of almost 1.2 million people.
-It is the second-largest metropolitan area in the state of New York, centering on the urbanized area of Buffalo.
+The Buffalo–Niagara Falls metropolitan statistical area is a metropolitan area, designated by the United States Census Bureau, encompassing two counties - Erie and Niagara - in the state of New York.
+It is the second-largest metropolitan area in the state.
+As of the 2020 U.S. census, the metropolitan statistical area (MSA) had a population of 1,166,902.

-As of April 1, 2020, the metropolitan statistical area (MSA) had a population of 1,166,902; the combined statistical area (CSA), which adds Cattaraugus, had a population of 1,215,826 inhabitants.
-It is part of the Great Lakes Megalopolis, which contains an estimated 54 million people.
 The larger Buffalo Niagara Region is an economic zone consisting of eight counties in Western New York.

-In 2010, the Buffalo – Niagara Falls metropolitan statistical area was ranked the 10th best place in the U.S. for working mothers by ForbesWoman magazine.
+In 2010, the Buffalo–Niagara Falls metropolitan statistical area was ranked the 10th-best place in the U.S. for working mothers by ForbesWoman magazine.